wistia/wistia-open-docs/_posts/stats-api.md

 ----------|------------
 page | The page of results that you want, based on the per_page parameter. per_page | The maximum number of results to return.
-This value is capped at 100. filter | This parameter is optional and can take one of two values: 'has_name' or 'has_email'.
+This value is capped at 100. filter | This parameter is optional and can take one of three values: 'has_name' or 'has_email' or 'turnstile'.
 Without the parameter, all visitors are returned.
 For the value 'has_name', only named visitors are returned.
-For the value 'has_email', only visitors with an email address are returned. search | If this parameter is specified, only visitors whose name or email address matches exactly with the given value will be returned.
+For the value 'has_email', only visitors with an email address are returned.
+For the value 'turnstile', only visitors who have entered a turnstile are returned. search | If this parameter is specified, only visitors whose name or email address matches exactly with the given value will be returned.

 #### The Response